1Now early in the morning, all the chief priests and the elders of the Peoplea plotted together against Jesus to put him to death.

 5And having thrown down the silver coins into the sanctuary, he departed, and having gone away, he hanged himself.

-bought with them the potter’s field as a burial place for strangers.
+7After some discussion, they used them to buy the potter’s field as a burial place for strangers.

 9Then what was spoken through Jeremiah the prophet was fulfilled, saying, And they took the thirty silver coins, the price of the one whose price had been priced by the sons of Israel,

 10and they gave them for the potter’s field, as the Lord directed me.b

 11Now Jesus stood before the governor, and the governor asked him, saying, “Are you the King of the Jews?”
 And Jesus said to him, “Yes, it is as you say.”

 12And when he was accused by the chief priests and elders, he gave no answer.